unbolt/ritual.sh/content/posts/2023-08-10-adding-a-double-mini-monitor-panel-to-my-19-server-cabinet/index.md

 {{< figure src="IMG_6352.jpg" title="" >}}

-I planned to use one screen to display my Grafana dashboard (more on that in the future&#8230;) - and another to display video content, so I tested it out with Lord of the Rings.<figure class="wp-block-video"><video controls src="https://danbaker.dev/wp-content/uploads/2024/01/IMG_6353.mp4"></video></figure>
+I planned to use one screen to display my Grafana dashboard (more on that in the future&#8230;) - and another to display video content, so I tested it out with Lord of the Rings.

 With the monitors sorted, I got back to thinking about how to mount the things in the rack.
 I had two main options, either get someone to fabricate something, or DIY something myself.